tetratelabs/qcon-labs/docs/security.md

 ## Allow requests from `web-frontend` to `customers`

 When we deployed the `web-frontend`, we also created a service account for the Pod to use.
 Otherwise, all Pods in the namespace are assigned the default service account.
-A Pod's identity in Istio is a function of its associated namespace and service account.
+Using the service account we give the Pods an identity.

 Use that service account to specify where the customer service calls can come from.